A System F accounting for scalars

 \subsection{Preliminary lemmas}

-In order to prove this theorem, we need several auxiliary lemmas standing for general properties of our system.
+In order to prove this theorem, we need several auxiliary lemmas giving general properties of our system.
 We have tried to provide an intuition of every lemma so as to make it easier to follow.
-Also, we divided them in four groups, reflecting the nature of their statement.
-Standard and trivial lemmas are left without proof to improve readability.
+Also, we divided them in four groups, reflecting the nature of their statements.
+Standard and straightforward lemmas are left without proof to improve readability.